jonathanmoregard/intentor/SHARING_GUIDE.md

 3. **Set up your first intention:**

-   - Click the Intentor icon in your browser toolbar
+   - Click the Intender icon in your browser toolbar
    - Go to Settings
    - Add a website URL (e.g., "reddit.com")
    - Add a phrase (e.g., "I am looking up something specific, not browsing aimlessly")